Home | Human Trafficking

 Human Trafficking Laws English

-Ventura County Poster (Penal Code section 52.6) 8.5x11" poster English or Spanish
+Ventura County Poster (Civil Code section 52.6) 8.5x11" poster English or Spanish

-Ventura County Poster (Penal Code section 52.6) 11x17" poster English and Spanish
+Ventura County Poster (Civil Code section 52.6) 11x17" poster English and Spanish

 United States Department of Education - Human Trafficking in America's Schools English